Anylsite/anyl-wallet/README.md

 🏦 AnyLedger Embedded Hardware wallet for Internet of Things

 C crypto libraries to safely manage, generate and store private keys, to generate blockchain addresses and to sign transactions.

-Additionally, it will contain a RTOS app (for instance [Zephyr](https://github.com/AnyLedger/zephyr)) and support for Trusted Execution Environment.
+Additionally, it contains a RTOS app ([Zephyr](https://github.com/AnyLedger/zephyr)).

-The current implementation uses Ethereum, but the same architecture will be used for HyperLedger and other chains in the future.
+The current implementation uses Ethereum, but the same architecture will all the other chains.
 The current implementation is using Nordic nRF52840.

-Any IoT device flashing the embedded wallet can safely connect to a given blockchain.
+Any IoT device flashing the embedded wallet can safely connect to a given blockchain, do transactions and interact with smart contracts.
 The connection itself is given by [AnyLedger Hub](https://github.com/AnyLedger/anyledger-hub) which, among the many functionalities, runs the blockchain nodes, the LWM2M server and gives access to storage solutions.

+Future improvements in the pipeline: support for Trusted Execution Environment, FreeRTOS support, ESP32 support and more.

 ## Contributing